[email protected] Lagos, Nigeria

 Revenue is vanity.
 Profit is sanity.
 Cash is reality.

 Stop celebrating revenue growth while ignoring shrinking margins and rising inventory costs.
-Track the metrics that actually predict success, and use them to make data-driven decisions that drive profitable growth.
+Understand the key success factors in retail industry, track the retail performance metrics that actually predict success, and use them to make data-driven decisions that drive sustainable business growth.